 These can have anti-inflammatory benefits and have had better results than glucosamine in some studies on osteoarthritis.

-Has shown benefits for joint pain, including for both rheumatoid and osteoarthritis.
+Has shown benefits for joint pain, including both rheumatoid arthritis and osteoarthritis.

 Magnesium oil topical spray